richardbraytutor/aws-development-step-by-step/Course Content/S04 - AWS configuration/L02 setup MFA for IAM user/README setup MFA for IAM user.md

 - login again - you will be prompted for an MFA code from your authenticator

 # select a chrome profile

+If you haven't already, its a good idea to set up a chrome profile.

+This way, the passkey will be stored by chrome in the password manager for your profile

 - click "your chrome" at top right of browser
 - select "sign in to chrome"
+- choose either
-- choose either your personal google account if you have one or the gmail account you used to setup the aws account with
+    - your personal google account if you have one or
+    - the gmail account you used to setup the aws account with
 - sign in

-This way, the passkey will be stored by chrome in the password manager for your profile

 # setup MFA with a passkey